alvr-org/PhoneVR/README.md

         `  "C:\Program Files (x86)\Steam\steamapps\common\SteamVR\bin\win64\vrpathreg" adddriver %instpath%\PVRServer` to <br/>
         `  "I:\Program Files\Steam\steamapps\common\SteamVR\bin\win32\vrpathreg" adddriver %instpath%\PVRServer`
 * Install the Release varaint of Apk on your mobile from `[PhoneVR.zip]/android/arm7/release`.
+* Make sure that "Run in Background", "Auto Start"(Restart on Crash) permissions are given.
+Also make sure that any kind of 3rd party battery saver app dosen't kill PhoneVR when in background.

 To **play**, **first open the Phone App**(SteamVR should also be closed), then run the game of your choice on PC.
 (Obviously, both PC and Mobile should be on same Network, preferably Wifi 5.0)